 Data-derived information will direct the NPS Management Program by identifying causes and sources of NPS pollution.
 This helps avoid political or unwarranted direction of funds and resources.
-Resources can be logically and scientifically directed to where it is really needed and will provide the most benefit.
+Resources can be logically and scientifically directed to where they are needed and will provide the most benefit.